-Students who do not pass an MCAS test, who miss a regularly scheduled MCAS test, or who transfer to WRHS without having passed the required high school MCAS tests, must take a retest.
+Students who do not pass an MCAS test, who miss a regularly scheduled MCAS test, or who transfer to WRHS without having passed the required high school MCAS tests, must take an ELA or Mathematics retest.
 ELA and Mathematics retests are given in late fall and early spring.
-There are no retests in science; students must take a regularly scheduled science MCAS test in February or June.
+There are no retests in science; students must pass a regularly scheduled MCAS science test in February or June.

 Preparing for the MCAS tests and retests: Students wishing to prepare for MCAS tests should use the links below to access released MCAS tests and model student responses.
 These tests, which contain answer keys, will give students a good sense of the types of questions and the type of material to be found on each subject area MCAS test.

 MCAS Math Help Videos: Typical MCAS Math problems are reviewed in this series of MCAS videos created by WRHS department head Chris Brewer.
 Students should review these short videos for help with basic mathematical concepts.

 * The state Department of Elementary and Secondary Education has not released any questions from the 2016 or 2017 high school Technology/Engineering tests.

 ** The Department of Elementary and Secondary Education has not released any questions from the 2014, 2015, 2016, or 2017 high school Chemistry tests.

 The Massachusetts Department of Elementary and Secondary Education MCAS website offers more information about the state's testing requirements and has resources to help students prepare.
 Among these resources are MCAS tests from previous years.